learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Rest.md

 ### What Is Django Rest Framework?
 Django Rest Framework is a popular library for building RESTful APIs with Django.
 It provides powerful tools for building APIs, including serialization, authentication, and permissions.
 You can easily create APIs that support multiple formats like JSON and XML that can be consumed by a variety of client applications.
 To demonstrate the power of Django Rest Framework, we will create a simple API.

+### Why use Django Rest Framework?
+Although you can create a fullstack using the default Django framework, it creates a highly coupled application.
+If you want to switch out the Django frontend for another frontend like React or Vue or even porting your application to a mobile view, it will be very difficult and time consuming.
+However, with Django Rest Framework, Django will only be responsible for the backend logic which will allow simple changing of frontends and reduces coupling.

 ### Set-Up

  We first Install virtualenv by running ```python3 -m pip install virtualenv```.
 This will ensure that we have the necessary package installed to create and manage virtual environments.